Lars Wirzenius E-mail: firstname.lastname@example.org (Other information available on request.)

 I am an expert in the Linux environment.
 Linux and Unix environments are the only ones I am looking to work in.

-I want to develop software, at all levels from architectural design down to writing lowest level code.
+I want to develop software, at all levels from architectural design down to writing even the lowest level code to implement the architecture.
 I am not a tester, and I prefer to do very limited amounts of system or network administration work.

 Stuff I know best

-- Python.
+- The Python language.
 I've used Python since 1993, and most of my new code in the past decade has been written in Python.

-- I've used C since 1987, mainly on various Unix-like environments, plus a little bit of embedded development.
+- The C language.
+I've used C since 1987, mainly on various Unix-like environments, plus a little bit of embedded development.
 (I don't know much C++.)

 - Linux in general, Debian in particular.